songster-sa/aws-developer-associate-notes/readme.md

 - for msg >256KB to 2GB - use S3 or SQS Extended Clients
     - no multi part API / concept
 - **use with SNS to "fan out" msgs to multiple queues**
+- FIFO SQS queues support up to 300 messages per second (300 send, receive, or delete operations per second)
+    - to support more - created batches ( 4 for 1000m/s)

 ## SWF -Simple Workflow Service
 - task based queue (rather than msg based)